vijpandaturtle/naturallang-transformers/README.md

 # Transformers for Natural Language Processing
 Performing various NLP tasks with the latest transformer libraries and engineering tools.
 In this repo, the following tasks will be demonstrated :
 1. Financial Sentiment Analysis from HTML news articles
+2. Named Entity Recognition
-2. Open Domain Question Answering with Transformers (Elasticsearch & Haystack)
+3. Open Domain Question Answering with Transformers (Elasticsearch & Haystack)
-3. Masked Language Modelling
+4. Masked Language Modelling
-4. Interpretability techniques on NLP Sentiment Analysis
+5. Interpretability techniques on NLP Sentiment Analysis

 ## Dependencies
 1. Huggingface Transformers